 Full details of these exclusions can be found in the ABI Guide to Buying Private Health Insurance.

 Like most other private health insurance policies, all Saga HealthPlans are intended to cover the costs of treating medical conditions that arise after the date you join.
 Please refer to Underwriting Methods and Chronic Conditions which helps explain how we assess any pre-existing conditions that you may have, and also explains in more detail the three methods of underwriting that we use.

-Generally, we automatically exclude treatment for any medical condition or certain specified conditions you (or anyone you wish to be covered) have experienced during the three years prior to joining.
+Generally, we automatically exclude treatment for any medical condition or certain specified conditions you (or anyone you wish to be covered) have experienced or had symptoms of during the three years prior to joining.
 Whichever method of underwriting you choose, you will of course be covered for any new, eligible conditions that arise after the policy starts.